José Esteban Muñoz: Research and areas of interest

 Muñoz challenges and questions contemporary mainstream gay and lesbian politics.
 He argues that present gay and lesbian politics, whose political goal is gay rights, same-sex marriage, and gays in the military, are trapped within the limiting normative time and present.
 Following Ernst Bloch's The Principle of Hope, Muñoz is interested in the socially symbolic dimension of certain aesthetic processes that promote political idealism.
 Muñoz re-articulates queerness as something "not yet here."
 Queerness "is that thing that lets us feel that this world is not enough."
 Muñoz reconceptualizes queerness from identity politics and brings it into the field of aesthetics.
-For Muñoz, queer aesthetics, such as the visual artwork of Vaginal Davis, offers a blueprint to map future social relations.
-Queerness in Muñoz's conceptualization, is a rejection of "straight time", the "here and now" and an insistence of the "then and there."
+For Muñoz, queer aesthetics, such as the visual artwork of Vaginal Davis, offer a blueprint to map future social relations.
+Queerness, in Muñoz's conceptualization, is a rejection of "straight time", the "here and now" and an insistence on the "then and there."
 Muñoz proposes the concept of "disidentificatory performances," as acts of transgression and creation, by which racial and sexual minorities, or minoritarian subjects articulate the truth about cultural hegemony.
 Muñoz critiques Lee Edelman's book "No Future" and the concept of queer death drive that results in Muñoz theorization of queer futurity or queer sociality.
 Queer futurity thus "illuminates a landscape of possibility for minoritarian subjects through the aesthetic-strategies for surviving and imagining utopian modes of being in the world."